navid-vafaei/Home/README.md

 **Database**: Access!

-**Duration**: 3 months
+**Year / Duration**: 2001 / 3 months

-**Description**:, Cultural centers in Iran are sub organizations of edcation system.
+**Description**:, This  was my first official project in many years ago.
+Cultural centers in Iran are sub organizations of edcation system.
 They organize classes for high school students like language and sport classes in Iran.
-I designed this desktop application many years ago in order to manage and organize student's classes, printing their schedules and their grades ,...
+I designed this desktop application in that time in order to manage and organize student's classes, print their schedules and their grades ,...
 First I installed this system in Neiriz city and then another center demanded it in my city.

 **Source Codes**: